-The versions and revisions will be tracked and recorded with the functions and features in the proposed CDE system.
+The versions and revisions will be tracked and recorded with the functions and features in the proposed BIM CDCP system.
 An audit trail could be extracted on need basis.

 Audit logs recording exceptions and other security-related events should be produced and kept in the Archive folder for investigative purposes and access control monitoring.